threefoldfoundation/info_cloud/src/planetfs/threefold_filesystem.md

 - [0-db-fs](https://github.com/threefoldtech/0-db-fs) is the filesystem driver which uses 0-db as primary storage engine.
 It manages the storage of directories and metadata in a dedicated namespace, and file payloads in another dedicated namespace.

-Together the form a Quantum-Safe Storage system.
+Together they form a storage layer which is quantum secure : even the most powerful computer can't hack the system, because it is missing part of the information when breaking into one node.

 ![](img/quantum_safe_storage.png)